rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 It is important for clients to have confidence that the telemetry data that they receive is correct and complete.
 The design of YANG Push v2 achieves this in several ways:

-- the *complete* flag in *update* notification, or the equivalent *update-complete* notification, are used to signal when all data for a periodic collection event has been enqueued.
+- the *complete* flag in the *update* notification, or the equivalent *update-complete* notification, are used to signal when all data for a periodic collection event has been enqueued by the publisher.
 This allows clients to delete stale information and monitor the performance and behavior of the publisher.

-- publishers use buffers when enqueuing traffic on to a transport to a receiver, but if that buffer becomes full then either the subscription is terminated, or in the case of a configured subscription with multiple receivers the slow receiver is disconnected from the subscription.
-In the case of dynamic subscriptions, the client may attempt to re-created the subscription.
-For configured subscriptions, the publisher should attempt to periodically recreate the subscription or reconnect the receiver.
+- publishers use buffers when enqueuing traffic on to a transport to a receiver, but if that buffer becomes full then the transport specification indicates whether update messages should be dropped, or the subscription should be terminated.
+In that case that a dynamic subscription is terminated, the client may attempt to re-created the subscription.
+For configured subscriptions that have been terminated, the publisher should attempt to periodically recreate the subscription or reconnect the receiver.

-  - **TODO, do we want to allow for a more lossy mode where the publisher just tail drops if the buffer is full?
-If we do, then this looks like it should be a configurable option.**

-  - **TODO, ensure that we document how to reconnect to an new receiver**

 - the *notification envelope* structure, {{FullNotificationExample}}, used for all YANG Push notifications contains a monotonically increasing *sequence-number* field that allows for lost messages in an end-to-end data pipeline spanning multiple transport hops to be detected, allowing appropriate mitigation steps to be taken.
 For example, see figure 1 in {{I-D.ietf-nmop-network-anomaly-architecture}}.